WoodyLinwc/Flashcard-Expo-V2/FlashcardApp/README.md

 ## What's Next?
 - I'm considering adding a feature to allow users to import and export decks and cards.

-- A quiz and test mode should be good!

 - A search bar that helps users find specific cards or decks.

+- A quiz and test mode will be good!

 ## Releases
 - 1.0.0 (10/2/2024) Submit to Google Play Console for review!